CU-DBMI/redirects/README.md

 When you find the code snippet, paste it into `404.html` where marked (above the `redirect.js` script).

-### Set up base url
+### Set up domain

-By default, GitHub Pages will host your redirects website at a url like `your-org.github.io/repo-name/some-link`.
+By default, GitHub Pages will host your site at `your-org.github.io/redirects-website`, which gets pretty long when you add on `/some-link`.
-You can make this shorter by customizing your base url in one of two ways.
+You can make this shorter in one of two ways.

 Note: If you do either of these, set `baseurl` to `""` in the `redirect.js` script.